samayunPathan/django-assignment-v2/README.md

   - `description`: Detailed description of the property.
   - `images`: One-to-many relationship with the `Image` model.
   - `location`: Many-to-many relationship with the `Location` model.
-  - `latitude`: Latitude coordinate of the property.
-  - `longitude`: Longitude coordinate of the property.
   - `amenities`: Many-to-many relationship with the `Amenity` model.
   - `create_date`: Timestamp when the property record was created.
   - `update_date`: Timestamp when the property record was last updated.